nmathewson/tor/doc/HACKING/CircuitPaddingDevelopment.md

 XXX: Don't forget to mention studying fingerprinting in combination with vanguards

 ### 8.3.
 Open World Fingerprinting

+XXX: Discuss tuning of WTF-PAD.
+WTF-PAD was never tuned.
+(It didn't need *any* tuning to beat classifiers before deep learning).

+XXX: We designed this whole framework around ease of representing it as an optimization problem.
+Use that.

 ### 8.4.
 Protocol Usage Fingerprinting